Asteraceae: Pollen

 The pollen of composites is typically echinolophate, a morphological term meaning "with elaborate systems of ridges and spines dispersed around and between the apertures."

 Metabolites

 In Asteraceae, the energy store is generally in the form of inulin rather than starch.
 They produce iso/chlorogenic acid, sesquiterpene lactones, pentacyclic triterpene alcohols, various alkaloids, acetylenes (cyclic, aromatic, with vinyl end groups), tannins.
-They have terpenoid essential oils which never contain iridoids.
+They have terpenoid essential oils that never contain iridoids.

 Asteraceae produce secondary metabolites, such as flavonoids and terpenoids.
 Some of these molecules can inhibit protozoan parasites such as Plasmodium, Trypanosoma, Leishmania and parasitic intestinal worms, and thus have potential in medicine.

 Taxonomy

 History

 Compositae, the original name for Asteraceae, were first described in 1740 by Dutch botanist Adriaan van Royen.
 Traditionally, two subfamilies were recognised: Asteroideae (or Tubuliflorae) and Cichorioideae (or Liguliflorae).
 The latter has been shown to be extensively paraphyletic, and has now been divided into 12 subfamilies, but the former still stands.
 The study of this family is known as synantherology.